micropython/micropython/docs/samd/pinout.rst

 can be used, and up to 17 different duty cycle values.
 Note that these numbers do not apply to every board.

-The DAC outputs for the Adafruit ItsyBitsy M4 Express board are avalable at the pins A0 and A1.
+The DAC outputs for the Adafruit ItsyBitsy M4 Express board are available at the pins A0 and A1.

 |
 |